scuzzydude/asimov/asimov.md

 This is a leap of faith, but social media has already led the way.
 You don't have to monetize content to create value.
 The appreciation of your craft is direct value.
 You can keep your work in the responsibility domain separate from your property needs.
 You sell scoot when you must, but more likely, you'll get a job and deliver kitty litter to property-rich scumbags.
 That scumbag is somebody who likes a beat, maybe you ask for tip in scoot instead of filthy-property money.

 I think we will see a comeback in patronage as the property rich devise ways to become genius rich on the cheap.
 Instead of Tech Incubators like on HBO's *Silicon Valley*, we'll have genius incubators where commercial potential is only one aspect considered when curating ideas.
-There's a whole industry of staking and cross development to be developed.
+There's a whole industry of staking to be developed.

 The concept is simple -- more public value is created when an idea is appreciated by more people.
 The economics must adjust to that.
 Giving away your work creates more value than selling it, and if your work is digital, the cost of distributing your product is negligible.